ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

 - A Trigger of document uploads to a website.
 - A Trigger of incoming emails.

 Triggers can be *fired* (activated) by using a dictionary of key-value pairs.
 Sometimes this dictionary is referred to as the *event*.
-As with Actions, each firing of a Trigger results in an activation ID.
+As with Actions, each firing of a Trigger results in an **activation ID**.

 Triggers can be explicitly fired by a user or fired on behalf of a user by an external event source.
 A *Feed* is a convenient way to configure an external event source to fire Trigger events that can be consumed by {{site.data.keyword.openwhisk_short}}.
 Refer to the following example Feeds:
 - Cloudant data change feed that fires a Trigger event each time a document in a database is added or modified.
 - A Git feed that fires a Trigger event for every commit to a Git repository.

-## Using Rules
+## How do Rules affect Triggers?
 {: #openwhisk_rules_use}

-A Rule associates one Trigger with one Action, with every firing of the Trigger that causes the corresponding Action to be invoked with the Trigger event as input.
+A Rule associates one Trigger with one Action, for every firing of the Trigger that causes the corresponding Action to be invoked with the Trigger event as input.

 With the appropriate set of Rules, it's possible for a single Trigger event to invoke multiple Actions, or for an Action to be invoked as a response to events from multiple Triggers.

 For example, consider a system with the following Actions:
 - `classifyImage` - An Action that detects the objects in an image and classifies them.